Mad Men | The pursuit of happiness in American society

 A pivotal show in TV history

 The show aired in 2007.
-AMC (the company behind The Walking Dead and Breaking Bad) produced it, Matthew Weiner (who had written the pilot many years before, in 1999) created it.
+AMC (the company behind The Walking Dead and Breaking Bad) produced it, and Matthew Weiner (who had written the pilot many years before, in 1999) created it.
 Mad Men is pivotal in TV history in terms of timing (it’s one of the last shows from the pre-Netflix era) and collateral effects on real-world culture.

 It prompted a return to vintage trends and newly inspired outfits (double-breasted coats for men and tea-length dresses for women), together with cigarettes (Lucky Strike almost doubled its sales during the show’s run) and cocktails (Old Fashioned and Dry Martini above all).